The Best Gaming Mouse of 2019

 We were big fans of the original Razer Naga when it was first introduced back in 2009.
 Its 12 side button setup was uniquely impressive at the time and it instantly made it the go-to mouse for MMO.

-Because of its somewhat specialized nature, the Razer Naga Hex V2 comes in at just over $100.
+Because of its somewhat specialized nature, the Razer Naga Trinity comes in at around $80.
 Those who have bought it or will buy it can rest assured that they have one of the best MOBA/MMO gaming mice available today.

 Gaming Mouse Buying Guide